zmjones/rfss/rfss_slides.md

-% Exploratory Data Analysis using Random Forests[^conf]
+% Exploratory Data Analysis using Random Forests
-% Zachary Jones and Fridolin Linder[^contact]
+% Zachary Jones and Fridolin Linder

-[^conf]: Prepared for the 73rd annual MPSA conference, April 16-19, 2015.
-[^contact]: Zachary M. Jones is a Ph.D. student in political science at Pennsylvania State University ([zmj@zmjones.com](mailto:zmj@zmjones.com)).
-Fridolin Linder is a Ph.D. student in political science at Pennsylvania State University ([fridolin.linder@gmail.com](mailto:fridolin.linder@gmail.com)); his work is supported by Pennsylvania State University and the National Science Foundation under an IGERT award \#DGE-1144860, "Big Data Social Science".

 # Motivation
  - Big Data and other sources of new data revive exploratory data analysis (EDA)
- - Machine learning (ML) is seen as ``black box''
+ - Machine learning (ML) is seen as "black box"
- - But: Can be very helpful for EDA
+ - However, can be very helpful for EDA
  - Flexible, scalable
  - We present Random Forests (RF) as a method for EDA
  - Provide software for EDA with RF: \texttt{edarf}